 The swift.yml file which specifies the configuration for Swift is also pushed out to the deployment server.
 After running setup-hosts.yml on the deployment server, you then need to tweak the configuration of nova to fix a bug with services not reloading, before running setup-infrastructure.yml and setup-openstack.yml

 To start the installation, run the following command from your deployment host:

 If everything went without a hitch, you should have achieved a clean installation of OpenStack, running in a nested virtualisation layer on top of an OpenStack IaaS platform.
 The console role will create a Console VM which can be used for ‘local management’ of the environment, but also automation of initial configuration, images, and several test ‘projects’ and ‘users’.

 To deploy the console and then setup OpenStack, run the following command from your deployment host:

 You should now have a fully functioning deployment of OpenStack, configured with test projects, users and images you can leverage for testing the environment.
 You should also be able to access the Horizon UI by using the Public IP address assigned to the ‘lb’ VM, from your remote deployment workstation, or utilise the ‘console’ VM for access from within the Public Cloud.

-Keep an eye out for the final instalment of this series, where I’ll cover how to use OpenVPN to connect to VMs running in the environment.
-In the meantime, go ahead and check out part 1 and part 2 of the series.
+Check out the final instalment of this series, where I cover how to use OpenVPN to connect to VMs running in the environment.
+Alternatively, go back over part 1 and part 2 of the series.